 As with those who are already working in the field, students are ethically accountable to the profession, to the public, and to each other.
 As a student, and later as a mental health professional, it is imperative that you understand the limits of your own abilities, knowledge, skills, and authority, so you can communicate and present yourself accurately in an ethical and professional way that reflects the standards of the American Counseling Association, the American Mental Health Counseling Association, and the Florida State Statutes related to the Profession of CMHC (or those of any state in which you reside).
 As such, you will be required to abide by the American Counseling Association Code of Ethics during your duration in the CMHC program.
-Violating any portion of the American Counseling Association code of ethics may result in either professional and/or personal disposition development plan (PDDP) or in dismissal from the CMHC program.
+Violating any portion of the American Counseling Association code of ethics may result in either Student Support Plan (SSP) or in dismissal from the CMHC program.